isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     };

+For that reason, `{}`-initialization is often called "uniform initialization" (though there unfortunately are a few irregularities left).

 ##### Note

 Initialization of a variable declared using `auto` with a single value, e.g., `{v}`, had surprising results until C++17.